Skip to contents

 • everything else -> release.

 • release (mode: release), the default.
-Site is written to docs/.
+Site is written to docs/ and styled like a released package, even if the content is for an unreleased or development version.
 Version in navbar gets the default colouring.
 Development badges are not shown in the sidebar (see ?build_home).

 • development (mode: devel).
 Site is written to docs/dev/.
 The navbar version gets a "danger" class and a tooltip stating these are docs for an in-development version of the package.
 The noindex meta tag is used to ensure that these packages are not indexed by search engines.
 Development badges are shown in the sidebar (see ?build_home).